 It is commented that the update of the motion buffer of the current coding unit already exists in the current VTM-5.0.
 And there is no practical problem if the update is performed for TPM as well.

-Revisit in BoG.
+(Revisited in the morning of July 7, 10:50, chaired by Haitao.)

+Results combined with JVET-O0411 method B.

+Recommendation: revisit in Track B.

+JVET-O1059 Crosscheck of JVET-O0666 (Non-CE4: Fix for missing MV in 4xN and Nx4 triangle partition mode) [F. Henry (Orange), G. Clare (bcom)]

 JVET-O0280 CE4-related: SIMD implementation for weighted sample prediction process of triangle prediction mode [Y.-L. Hsiao, C.-W. Hsu, Y.-W. Huang, S.-M. Lei (MediaTek)]